Promotion Framework

 Expectations for key stakeholders are as follows:

-Board Members and Employees The Group has zero tolerance for all forms of discrimination and harassment on the basis of gender, nationality, race, ethnicity, religion, disability, or any other grounds.
-We strive to create a work environment where each and every employee respects each other's human rights and can work in comfort and with peace of mind.
+| Board Members and Employees | The Group has zero tolerance for all forms of discrimination and harassment on the basis of gender, nationality, sexual orientation, gender identity, race, ethnicity, religion, disability, or any other grounds.
+We strive to create a work environment where each and every employee respects each other’s human rights and can work in comfort and peace of mind. |

-Customers Our management philosophy is to "maintain customers first philosophy, providing the best services."
-We will not only prevent and mitigate negative impacts on human rights related to the provision of services, but also strive to respect the human rights of all our business partners.
+| Customers | Our Vision is to “The group that is trusted by customers and works together to create value” We will not only prevent and mitigate negative impacts on human rights related to the provision of services, but also strive to respect the human rights of all our business partners. |

-Partner Companies We expect partner companies providing services with our Group to understand the Fuyo Lease Group Human Rights Policy, and respect human rights in the same way as Group employees.
+| Partner Companies | We expect partner companies providing services with our Group to understand the Fuyo Lease Group Human Rights Policy, and respect human rights in the same way as Group employees. |

 Initiatives Related to Due Diligence